 Unlike the last few times, I did a bit of research before going.
 It didn’t make much of a difference.
 It seems every blog or travel site leans toward an all-encompassing list of recommended photo/sunset spots for LA.
 As in LA county.
 There’s very little information about just shooting downtown. (try googling “best sunset spots downtown Los Angeles” and you’ll see what I mean: Santa Monica and Griffith Park are not in downtown Los Angeles)

 So I ended up doing what I always did before: plopping myself down somewhere southeast of downtown proper and working my way west.
+I also carry my 17 inch laptop bag, are also quite common while traveling.
+When shopping for a backpack, make sure you are aware of all the essential features that make up a good backpack for storing your laptop.

 On Saturday that meant starting at Union Station.
 It seemed cleaner than the last time I’d been (maybe 15 years ago), but also more difficult to photograph.
 The iconic chairs are now roped off and only available to actual travelers because attendants are there to check your ticket.
 That’s a good thing for travelers but it makes photography a bit difficult.
 Entire sections of the station were closed down for private events.